wellington1993/astronauta-test1-rails-angular/README.md

 To Deploy:
  - Follow: https://gist.github.com/wellington1993/fe6b74f5b1409e3d3b814aea28d884ee

  - Run "rails s" at backend

  - Run "gulp serve" at frontend

 Next Steps:
+ - Rials Nested Attributes with Angular

+ - Sync pages on all clients before update

+ - Dual List Box for for add elements

- -  Create: Astronauts, SpaceStation and ways to add existing Astronauts to Missions and Space Station
+ - Create: Astronauts, SpaceStation

+ - Add ways to add Astronauts to Missions and Space Station

  - Angular Material Design: I need study

- - Create methods and virtual attributes.
+ - Create methods and virtual attributes on backend (Rails).

- - Create ways to call the Rails virtual atributes and methos from Angular like buttons
+ - Create ways to call the Rails virtual atributes and methods from Angular like buttons

+ - Sublime Tips, ways to promgamming more fast.

+ - Way to use Rails Relationships at Angular Frontend